Stephen Hawking: Appearances in popular media

 In 1988, Hawking, Arthur C. Clarke and Carl Sagan were interviewed in God, the Universe and Everything Else.
 They discussed the Big Bang theory, God and the possibility of extraterrestrial life.

 At the release party for the home video version of the A Brief History of Time, Leonard Nimoy, who had played Spock on Star Trek, learned that Hawking was interested in appearing on the show.
 Nimoy made the necessary contact, and Hawking played a holographic simulation of himself in an episode of Star Trek: The Next Generation in 1993.
 The same year, his synthesiser voice was recorded for the Pink Floyd song "Keep Talking", and in 1999 for an appearance on The Simpsons.
 Hawking appeared in documentaries titled The Real Stephen Hawking (2001), Stephen Hawking: Profile (2002) and Hawking (2013), and the documentary series Stephen Hawking, Master of the Universe (2008).
 Hawking also guest-starred in Futurama and had a recurring role in The Big Bang Theory.

 Hawking allowed the use of his copyrighted voice in the biographical 2014 film The Theory of Everything, in which he was portrayed by Eddie Redmayne in an Academy Award-winning role.
 Hawking was featured at the Monty Python Live (Mostly) show in 2014.
 He was shown to sing an extended version of the "Galaxy Song", after running down Brian Cox with his wheelchair, in a pre-recorded video.

 Hawking used his fame to advertise products, including a wheelchair, National Savings, British Telecom, Specsavers, Egg Banking, and Go Compare.
 In 2015, he applied to trademark his name.

 Broadcast in March 2018 just a week or two before his death, Hawking was the voice of The Book Mark II on The Hitchhiker's Guide to the Galaxy radio series, and he was the guest of Neil deGrasse Tyson on StarTalk.

+The 2021 animated sitcom The Freak Brothers features a recurring character, Mayor Pimco, who is apparently modelled after Stephen Hawking.

-On 8 January 2022, Google featured Hawking in a Google Doodle on the occasion of his 80th birth anniversary.
+On 8 January 2022, Google featured Hawking in a Google Doodle on the occasion of his 80th birthday.

+On Desert Island Discs, Hawking chose Francis Poulenc's Gloria, Brahms' Violin Concerto, Beethoven's String Quartet No. 15, Wagner's Die Walküre, Act 1, The Beatles' "Please Please Me", Mozart's Requiem, Puccini's "O Principe, che a lunghe carovane" and Edith Piaf's "Non, je ne regrette rien" ("That just about sums up my life.")
+For his book, he chose George Eliot's Middlemarch: "I think someone, maybe it was Virginia Woolf, said it was a book for adults.
+I'm not sure I'm grownup yet, but I will give it a try."